IBM-Cloud/todo-apps/node/README.md

     }
     ```

-    Replace the url with the value retrieved from the service key before.
+    Replace the url with the value retrieved from the service key.

   ### To use Compose for MongoDB as database